2 Ways to Reset Safari to Default Settings on Mac

 Safari is a built-in browser on Mac.
 If your Safari browser quits unexpectedly, lags in working, or has problems loading pages, you may need to reset it.

 In earlier versions of macOS, Safari had a reset feature.
-But unfortunately, in recent macOS versions, this feature is gone forever.
+But unfortunately, in recent macOS versions, this feature is no longer available.
 So, what should you do when you need to reset your Safari browser?

 Don't worry.
 We have collected two ways to reset the Safari browser on Mac for you.
 Let's get started.